 Located east of Ninh Binh city, Phat Diem Cathedral is considered to be one of the most beautiful churches in Vietnam.
 It’s western-inspired and it’s worth to visit if you’re into architecture or just want to extend your religious-site hopping spree.

-1,5 hours from Ninh Binh lies Cuc Phuong National Park.
+Another spot worth looking into is Cuc Phuong National Park, 1.5 hours from Ninh Binh.
 It’s a well-preserved rainforest, filled with hiking trails, prehistoric caves and ancient trees.
 It’s also a site with rich fauna: turtles, butterflies and critically endangered primate species can be found here.

 Finally in Van Long there’s the option to go on a much more off the beaten track boat ride than Trang An and Tam Coc.
 It’s relaxing and perfect for bird-watching.
 The natural reserve also holds the world’s largest population of Delacour’s langurs, a critically endangered primate species.

 Driving around Ninh Binh